 How to Read a Japanese Crochet Pattern

-In a recent post I mentioned how I tried a japanese crochet pattern for the first time.
-It took a little bit of time for me to figure it out, but I did it!
-In case anyone's interested, I wanted to share my experience with other new japanese crochet pattern chart users :) First things first, I should mention that I'm not an expert in japanese crochet patterns, and I'm not an expert crochet-er either!
+First things first, I should mention that I'm not an expert in japanese crochet patterns, and I'm not an expert crochet-er either!
 I learned to crochet from my grandmother when I was very little, and then recently picked it up again.
 I would say I'm at a novice/intermediate level.
 But if you have any questions or comments I will try my best to help.
 I welcome any corrections or tips too (just tell me in a nice way so you don't hurt my feelings!
 LOL)

 Until I discovered Japanese craft books, I've always seen crochet patterns written out, like this: